mcogswell/mcogswell.github.com/cat_vis/index.md

 ![Grumpy Cat!](imgs/grumpy_cat_227.jpg){:.center}
 </figure>

-Well... the highest `fc8` activation is unit 284, which means "Siamese cat" ([Grumpy Cat](https://en.wikipedia.org/wiki/Grumpy_Cat) is a Snowshoe Siamese according to Wikipedia; the ILSVRC doesn't have "Snowshoe Siamese"), so let's start there.
+Well... the highest `fc8` activation is unit 284, which means "Siamese cat".
+[Grumpy Cat](https://en.wikipedia.org/wiki/Grumpy_Cat) turns out to be a Snowshoe Siamese according to Wikipedia and the ILSVRC doesn't have "Snowshoe Siamese".
+Let's start at `fc8_284`.

 <figure markdown="1">
 ![grumpy cat fc8](imgs/grumpy_fc8_284_fc7_4032_fc6.png){:.center}
 <figcaption markdown="1">
-The "Siamese cat" neuron (`fc8_284`) along with units that highly activated it in `fc7` and units that highly activated one of those in `fc6`.
+The "Siamese cat" neuron (`fc8_284`) along with units that highly activated it in `fc7` and units that highly activated `fc7_4032` in `fc6`.
 </figcaption>
 </figure>
 {:.zoom_img}

 Unfortunately, these don't seem very interpretable, probably because these layers have no spatial resolution.
-However, the convolutional layers tell a different story.
+That means we can't really relate classes to pixels.
+However, the convolutional layers tell a different story. `conv5` starts with high level interpretable features which we understand as cat parts, so maybe we'll be able to almost relate ConvNet outputs to inputs.

 The `conv5` visualizations rooted in `fc8` were quite saturated, so let's start with a visualization rooted at `fc6_1068`.

 {::comment}